 Nearly all of the cities in Kosovo are considered safe as they possess fairly low rates of crime and violence.
 However, those visiting the northern area of Kosovo should have more caution for the reason that the situation in the city of Mitrovica is still quite tense.

 In general, people from each community of Kosovo are very friendly and hospitable.
 Since the war of 1999, there are foreigners who live/work.travel in Kosovo.

-The number to be dialed in cases of any emergency requiring the ambulance, police, or fire services is 92 for land lines and 211 for mobile telephones.
+The number to be dialed in cases of any emergency requiring the ambulance is 194, police is 192 and fire services is 193.
+112 is the all-in-one emergency number.
 In cases of non-emergencies, any local police stations may be contacted.

 Regarding medical emergency, some of the most known hospitals for internationals are:

 American Hospital: 038 221 661; 044 503 255 for all emergencies, including ambulance service, cardiac and vascular emergencies.